 Curriculum & Syllabi

-You take the intensive Italian language component and one elective for a total of 9 to 11 recommended credits.
+You take one or two semesters’ worth of Italian language and one or two electives for a total of 9 to 11 recommended credits.

 - ITAL1010.1020 Elementary Italian 1&2 (8 credits)

 - ITAL1020.2010 Elementary Italian 2 & Intermediate Italian 1 (7 credits)

 - ITAL2020.3010 Intermediate Italian 2 & Advanced Italian 1 (6 credits)

 If you choose one semester’s worth of Italian, you add two 3-credit electives.
 If you choose two semesters’ worth of Italian, you add one 3-credit elective: